meharbhamrah/5G/5G for Everyone Summary.md

 - **5G PN and IIoT: Spectrum Options:** The available spectrum can significantly influence the performance and coverage of a 5G private network.
 Selecting the right spectrum is crucial for meeting the requirements of I-IoT applications.

+# Security in 5G

+Security in 5G networks is a critical aspect to protect user data, privacy, and network integrity.
+5G networks implement various mechanisms to enhance security and privacy, catering to both 3GPP and non-3GPP access scenarios.

+## Enhanced System-Level Design

+- **3GPP:** In 5G, when a user attempts to access the 5G core network, it can be done over either a 5G public network or a 5G private network, but, at its core, it is a 5G RAN (Radio Access Network).

+- **Non-3GPP:** Non-3GPP access refers to using a different air interface or wireless technology than 5G, such as Wi-Fi.
+This can be beneficial in scenarios requiring temporary extra capacity and throughput, such as pop-up events.

+## Unified Authentication Framework

+- 5G networks employ a unified authentication framework that applies the same authentication process for both 3GPP and non-3GPP access.

+- Security levels can be tailored and scaled for a wide range of use cases and deployments, accommodating the needs of private networks, for example.

+- Non-SIM credentials can be used for security, making it suitable for various scenarios, including private networks.

+## Security Anchor Function (SEAF)

+- The security anchor function ensures that mobility and session management can be moved to the network edge without compromising security.
+This allows for efficient data transfer while maintaining robust security.

+- Physical security is highest at the core network level, ensuring the protection of user data.

+## Deeper Key Hierarchy

+- 5G networks implement a deeper key hierarchy, ensuring that fundamental security mechanisms, including security keys, are hosted in the home network.
+This means that, no matter where the user is located, they have an end-to-end secure data tunnel with their home network, preventing security compromises.

+## Improved Data Protection

+- 5G extends integrity protection from just the control plane to the user plane as well.
+This ensures that even user plane data, like images and emails, is protected from tampering by malicious attackers.

+- Encryption is applied to both control and user plane data, making it possible to decode data only by the intended user.

+## Protecting User Privacy

+- 5G networks use the International Mobile Subscriber Identity (IMSI) to identify users.
+However, to protect user privacy, the IMSI is not directly exposed to the network.

+- Temporary identifiers are used to provide a layer of privacy, ensuring that users can access services without revealing their full IMSI.

+- The network establishes security and authentication context in a step-by-step bootstrap manner, ensuring that user data is protected and sensitive information is sent only after robust security and authentication frameworks are fully established.
+This approach enhances user data security and privacy across a wide variety of user devices and applications.

+In summary, 5G networks implement comprehensive security measures to safeguard user data and privacy, allowing for secure and private access across a variety of access scenarios, including 3GPP and non-3GPP access.